espressomd/espresso/doc/sphinx/io.rst

     from espressomd.io.writer import h5md
     system = espressomd.System()
     # ... add particles here
-    h5 = h5md.H5md(filename=“trajectory.h5”, write_pos=True, write_vel=True)
+    h5 = h5md.H5md(filename="trajectory.h5", write_pos=True, write_vel=True)

-If a file with the given filename exists and has a valid H5MD structures it will be backed up to a file with suffix “.bak”.
+If a file with the given filename exists and has a valid H5MD structures it will be backed up to a file with suffix ".bak".
 This file will be removed by the close() method of the class which has to be called at the end of the simulation to close the file.
 The current implementation allows to write the following properties: positions, velocities, forces,